PA daily op-ed expresses hope

 Significantly, the writer of this op-ed is not a regular staff writer of the official PA daily, Al-Hayat Al-Jadida

 , which may indicate that the editors accepted this op-ed for publication because of its content.

 reported in March of this year that the Minister of Social Affairs Majida Al-Masri also expressed the destruction of Israel as the goal of the PA:

 "We demand that everyone push ahead with reconciliation [between Fatah and Hamas] and to end the state of division, so that we will be able to stand against the occupation, to halt its activities against our prisoners, and to turn to the struggle to liberate Palestine - all of Palestine."

 [Al-Hayat Al-Jadida, March 8, 2012]

-The Minister of Social Affairs said this at a PA event in the presence of the PA Minister for Women's Affairs Rabiha Dhiab and the Minister of Prisoners' Affairs Issa Karake and other officials.
+The Minister of Social Affairs said this at a PA event in the presence of Rabiha Dhiab, Minister of Women's Affairs and the Minister of Prisoners' Affairs Issa Karake and other officials.

 The following is an excerpt of the op-ed denying Israel's right to exist and expressing Israel's destruction as a goal: